- Our County

-Absentee voting (by mail) for all county and state elections may be done by requesting an Application for Absent Voter Ballot (PDF) from the Bureau of Elections.
+Absentee voting (by mail) for all county and state elections may be done by requesting an Absentee Ballot Application (pdf) from the Bureau of Elections.
 Complete and return the application to the Bureau of Elections and a ballot will be mailed.
-The time to apply for an absentee ballot varies from election to election, but it is generally 28 days prior to a Primary or General Election.
+The time to apply for an absentee ballot varies from election to election, but it is generally 28 days prior to a Primary, General or Local Election.
 Contact the Bureau of Elections for further details.
 You may also fill out a request online at Online Absentee Request.

-In-person voting is done at the Valencia County Courthouse Bureau of Elections.
-It begins 28 days prior to a Primary or General Election and ends the Saturday before the election.
+In-person voting is done at the Valencia County Administration Offices, Bureau of Elections.
+It begins 28 days prior to a Primary, General or Local Election and ends the Saturday before the election.
 It is held during regular business hours Monday through Friday.

 Early Voting Sites

 Early voting at an alternate voting site is available for Primary and General elections.
-The 3 alternate voting sites are: (MUST BE APPROVED BY COMMISSION JUNE OR JULY 2019)
+The 3 alternate voting sites are: (Must be approved by commission June or July).

 - Belen Community Center

 - Bosque Farms Public Library